History of Kelly Loeffler in Timeline

 January 2021: Changed Vote on Electoral College Certification

-During the 2021 United States Electoral College vote count in January 2021, Kelly Loeffler, after witnessing the storming of the U.S. Capitol, changed her mind and voted to certify the votes.
+During the 2021 United States Electoral College vote count in January 2021, Kelly Loeffler, after witnessing the storming of the U.S. Capitol, changed her mind and voted to certify the election results.

 February 2021: Sold Stake in Atlanta Dream

-In February 2021, Kelly Loeffler sold her stake in the Atlanta Dream due in part to her stance on the Black Lives Matter movement and criticism from players.
+In February 2021, Kelly Loeffler sold her stake in the Atlanta Dream due to criticism resulting from her stance on the Black Lives Matter movement.

-In July 2023, Kelly Loeffler joined the board of directors of PublicSquare, an online marketplace marketed towards conservatives.
+In July 2023, Kelly Loeffler joined the board of directors of PublicSquare, an online marketplace that is marketed towards conservatives.

 On January 29, 2025, Kelly Loeffler appeared before the Senate Committee on Small Business and Entrepreneurship.